anisa888anny/SonnyAngelLogbook/README.md

 ## Sonny Angel collection tracker

 *This project will:*
-- Assist Sonny angel collectors in keeping tracck of their little babies
+- Assist Sonny angel collectors in keeping track of their little babies
 - Allow users to keep track of what angels they currently have
 - Allow users to keep track of what angels are on their wish list
 - Allow users to keep track of what angels they want to trade